 Try mixing plain or Greek low-fat yogurt with a no-calorie plant-based sweetener like Swerve or Truvia, or simply add fresh fruit for a satisfying, protein-packed alternative.

 Become a Part-Time Vegetarian

 Try substituting your morning eggs and sausage with red peppers, egg whites and soy chorizo for a flavorful punch without the added solid fat you would get with bacon or sausage.
-For dinner, grilled Portobello mushroom caps are great alternatives to steaks on the grill.
+For dinner, grilled portobello mushroom caps or seared, marinated tofu steaks are great alternatives to steaks on the grill.